Updated: Jul 22

 We all know how a baby is born - right?
 But do you REALLY know the physiology behind birth?
 What it really takes to birth a baby!!
-After all for millennia the human race has existed so it's obvious that the female body is very capable of giving birth!!
-But tides are changing, ‘normal’ birth numbers are declining and more and more births are becoming medicalised.
+After all, for millennia the human race has existed so it's obvious that the female body is very capable of giving birth!!
+But times are changing, ‘normal’ birth numbers are declining and more and more births are becoming medicalised.
 But why?

 This blog is quite heavy and wordy.
 It isn't a full on biology lesson (i promise) so stay with me it will be worth it.

-The key to a successful labour is hormones.
+The key to successful labour is hormones.
 There is a goody - Oxytocin and there is a baddy - Adrenalin.
 These hormones are not best buddies, they CANNOT work together.
 You either have oxytocin flowing or you have adrenalin.
 For labour and birth to proceed as beautifully and naturally as possible we need oxytocin and here is why:

-In order to give birth normally (I use this term very loosely) we need contractions (or surges).
+In order to give birth normally (I use this term very loosely), we need contractions (or surges).
 A contraction is just that, the contracting of the uterine muscles.
 The uterine muscles need to pull up and the cervix muscles need to relax and open (dilatation).
 The muscles should work harmoniously together to push the baby out of the cervix and down the birth canal.
 The one and only hormone responsible for this process is oxytocin.
 This wonderful hormone, quite often referred to as the ‘love’ hormone is pretty awesome.
-Oxytocin is produced when we laugh, when we have sex, when we breastfeed, when you see your baby for the first time.
+Oxytocin is produced when we laugh, when we have sex, when we breastfeed when you see your baby for the first time.
 That happy, warm and fuzzy feeling that rushes throughout your body is oxytocin.
 So it’s pretty obvious that we need oxytocin by the bucket load to give birth.
 But (and it’s a big BUT) in order for our body to produce oxytocin we need to feel SAFE, RELAXED and UNOBSERVED.